 You can see genuine LGBT characters no questioning whatsoever in quite a few Korean movies, but we’re just starting to see the fully gay cause I’m gay characters in dramas.
 I’m down with these gloriously homo montages and heavily applied eyeliner on pretty men, please… cause wow.

 But of course, I’ve got my fingers and toes crossed for more progress in the future.
 I’d love to see some genuine LGBT love.
 Give me some LGBT that doesn’t involve that person or couple being hideously alone, bullied, the brunt of all jokes, a sick stereotype or just a strange misconception concocted by some homophob in a writer’s room.
-The homophobia in so many shows is enough to make my skin crawl sometimes, and I know I often rant about it (see review for Marriage Not Dating, for example).
+The homophobia in so many shows is enough to make my skin crawl sometimes, and I know I often rant about it (see review for Marriage Not Dating or Strong Woman Do Bong Soon, for example).
 Is it so much to ask to get one gay show?
 I’m looking forward to the first “L Word” or “Queer as Folk” for K-dramas… where they just go for it!
 I’d even settle for a happy narrative about a secondary romance at this point.
 Heck, even just a happy gay couple as side characters.
 I’m begging for scraps at this point.

 Show me some love, K-World.